odamico/minidex.py/README.md

 ./minidex.py a+
 ```
 ## Note
 The program re-scrapes the data it needs once per week.
+This will require internet connectivity.

 More information on this project can be found at https://odamico.github.io/posts/minidex